wmelvin/ImagePicker/README.md

 ### Keyboard commands

-In the following table...

-- **image** refers to an image file in the open folder, displayed in the main window.
-- **pick** refers to a file name in the list box in the right panel.
+In the tables below, **'image'** refers to an image file in the open folder, displayed in the main window, and **'pick'** refers to a file name in the list box in the *Picks panel*.

 Key | Default-mode | Picks-mode
 ----|--------------|-----------